 Our community offers love and support in times of joy and sorrow.
 When you are a member of UT you have an extended family with whom to share life cycle events and a rabbi who knows you to help you to plan and officiate.

-Rabbi Goodman also provides life cycle services to those who are not UT members for a fee and subject to availability.
+Our rabbi also provides life cycle services to those who are not UT members for a fee and subject to availability.

 On Shabbat mornings throughout the year the entire UT community joyfully celebrate when the children of members are called to the Torah as Bar or Bat Mitzvah to read from the Torah and Haftarah and to deliver a D’var Torah.
-Study in the UT Religious School and with Rabbi Goodman during the year before precede this sacred and proud moment.
+Study in the UT Religious School and with our rabbi during the year before precede this sacred and proud moment.
 Learn more about becoming a Bar or Bat Mitzvah.

 When a ceremony is held at the temple during a Shabbat service, the family is asked to sponsor the Oneg or Kiddush.
 UT’s beautiful Ballroom is also available for additional private receptions for baby namings, weddings, Bar and Bat Mitzvah and other simchas.
 Members receive a substantial discount and priority on booking dates.
 Fill out the Rental Inquiry Form here or visit our Ballroom Rental.
 Call the office for pricing 718-638-7600 ext.
 2.